ryarturogi/ryarturogi/README.md

 # 👋 Hi there

-Highly skilled front-end engineer with 8+ years of experience and a strong track record of delivering successful projects.
-Proficient in React, Vue, Nuxt.js, and Next.js.
-Proven ability to mentor junior developers and deliver innovative, customer-focused solutions.
-Experienced in leading teams and driving results in multinationals and startups.
-Entrepreneurial mindset with a focus on continuous improvement.
+8+ years of front-end engineering interfaces with a strong track record of delivering successful projects.
+Proven ability in mentoring junior developers and delivering innovative, customer-focused solutions.
+Experienced in working with teams around the world and driving results in multinationals and startups.
+Entrepreneurial mindset with a focus on continuous improvement

-In free time, enjoy exploring the outdoors and going on adventures like hiking, trekking, backpacking, camping and horse trekking.

 - 🔭 I’m currently working remotely
 - 👯 I’m looking to collaborate on VueJs/NuxtJs/ReactJs/NextJs Jobs